This printed article is located at https://delfilimited.listedcompany.com/financials.html

 Note:

-(1) Diluted earnings per share for 6 months and 12 months ended 31 December 2023 and 2022 are the same as basic earnings per share as there were no potentially dilutive ordinary shares.
+(1) Diluted earnings per share for 6 months and 12 months ended 31 December 2024 and 2023 are the same as basic earnings per share as there were no potentially dilutive ordinary shares.

 NM - Not meaningful.